Balwant-Singh-Rathore/Laravel-ApiCrudGenerateCommand/README.md

 ```

-like this example you can bind service to interface
+like this example you can bind service to interface contract

 #Happy Coding  🤩 🤩 🤩 🤩 🤩 🤩